AlexIII/rings-of-saturn/readme.md

 ## Sega Saturn System Disc (KD01 and KD02)

-The System Disc was a special disk made for game developers, that allowed to disable console's copy protection and boot burned games form any CD-R. The original System Discs are still can be found, but are considered collectors items and often strike a high price.
+The System Disc was a special disk made for Saturn game developers.
+The disk allowed to disable console's copy protection and boot burned games form any CD-R. The original System Discs are still can be found, but are considered collectors items and often strike a high price.

 There's two kins of System Disc: KD01 and KD02.
 The former disables DRM for Sega published games (game image header = SEGA ENTERTAINMENT), the latter is for all the other games (game image header = SEGA TP).

-You don't need two system disks to run all games, the either one is sufficient, as the publisher id can be patched in the game's image before it's burned with the [Sega Region Patcher](https://madroms.satakore.com/).
+You don't need two system disks to run all games, the either one is sufficient, as the publisher id can be patched with [Sega Region Patcher](https://madroms.satakore.com/) before the game is burned onto a CD-R.

-Note, the System Disk does not disable the region lock, you still need to patch the game region in the image if doesn't match that of your console.
+Note, the System Disk does not disable the region lock, you will still need to patch the game region if doesn't match that of your console.

 ## System Disc operation